yac-d/sipb/README.md

 # sipb
-Repository for the Simple Image Paste Bin for the MysoreLUG
+Repository for the Simple Image Paste Bin for the MysoreLUG.